 The MMSCI program provides each learner with the unique opportunity to perform cutting-edge research, under the direct supervision of a Harvard mentor.
 Guided by a dedicated thesis committee, each learner must prepare and submit two first-author manuscripts based on the work from their individual research projects.
 Our innovative curriculum is specifically designed to deliver the theoretical and practical skills that will complement this mentored research experience.

-The central pillars for delivering our fully integrated program consist of three intensive workshops at the beginning, mid-point and end of the two years.
+The central pillars for delivering our fully integrated program consist of four intensive workshops across a two year span.
 Between each workshop, learners will continue to acquire core knowledge and skills by way of a ‘Flipped Classroom’ series and longitudinal seminar series.
 In addition to the traditional learning of biostatistics, epidemiology and study design, our goal is to promote the development of critical thinking skills, writing and presentation skills, and experience in leadership and management.

 To complement individual learning and development, the MMSCI program places a core emphasis on skills and team-based approaches to clinical research training.
 Together with continual access to HMS –world renowned- faculty, the MMSCI structure is designed to ensure that students are equipped with the skills to launch productive, fulfilling and successful research careers upon graduation.